 Like traditional vouchers, ESAs remove public funds from the public system, resulting in fewer resources for the 5 million+ students who are still educated by public schools.
 Fiscal implications for the state would be high, especially if ESAs are available to students who were previously enrolled in private or home schools.
 Our public school students, who will power the vast majority of the future Texas workforce, deserve a world-class education.
 Texas school districts and charter schools are delivering numerous high-quality educational choices for parents with transparency and accountability for results.

 “[W]ith the explosion of public charters, magnets and creative choice schools, the need to siphon money away from public schools as a way to embolden innovation and diversity of opportunity is no more.”

 No longer separated by hundreds of miles or zip codes, cutting-edge programs and quality choices are increasingly available to public school students across the state, to the benefit of Texas families and the state’s future economy.
 Today, innovative programs, relevant coursework, and student-centered opportunities draw Texas families to quality public school options like the ones featured in these stories.

 The rate at which districts are embracing quality choice is promising, and schools should be responsive and adaptive to parent, student, and community interests.
 Since the public education system is the only place where transparency and accountability are guaranteed, our public schools must lead the way.

 Districts across the state are embracing quality school choice in a variety of ways.
-Explore this interactive story to learn more about locally driven innovations and choice opportunities for Texas families.
+Watch to learn more about locally driven innovations and choice opportunities for Texas families.